Toxe/mandelbrot-comparison/README.md

 This defines a gradient that starts black (at position 0.0), is 100% blue in the middle (0.5) and turns into white at the end (1.0).
 The color at position 0.25 would be `R=0, G=0, B=0.5` and the color at 0.75 would be `R=0.5, G=0.5, B=1.0`.

-The default colors at position 0.0 and 1.0 are black and white.
+The default colors at position 0.0 and 1.0 are black and white, if not specified otherwise.

 Points that are inside the Mandelbrot Set are always black.